 Basic: The basic project purpose is residential construction.

-Overall: The overall project purpose is the relocation of a seawall to establish a pool/patio and garage associated with the single-family residence.
+Overall: The overall project purpose is the relocation of a seawall to establish a pool/patio and garage associated with a single-family residence.

-EXISTING CONDITIONS: The project site encompasses several communities identified by the Florida Land Use, Cover and Forms Classification System (FLUCFCS) developed by the Florida Department of Transportation.
+EXISTING CONDITIONS: Prior to construction of the canal, historical maps indicate the project site encompassed a palustrine forested wetland system.
+Presently, the project site encompasses several communities identified by the Florida Land Use, Cover and Forms Classification System (FLUCFCS) developed by the Florida Department of Transportation.

 Uplands – 0.31 acre residential, medium density (FLUCFCS code 120)